MohdAyaanSiddiqui/AiSaaS/README.md

 # AI-Powered SAAS App

-NeuroGlow.ai is a modern AI SaaS application built on the **PERN stack** (PostgreSQL, Express.js, React.js, Node.js), offering a suite of smart tools for content generation, image manipulation - all within a beautiful, responsive dashboard.
+NeuroGlow.ai is a modern AI SaaS application built on the **MERN stack** (MongoDB, Express.js, React.js, Node.js), offering a suite of smart tools for content generation and image manipulation—all within a beautiful, responsive dashboard.

 ---

 ## Feature Availability Notice